pechus [Greek, pechus in Greek characters]

-In classical times, an important Greek unit of length, in concept the distance from the tips of the fingers to the elbow (a cubit). link to a chart showing elationships between ancient Greek units of length
+In classical times, an important Greek unit of length, in concept the distance from the tips of the fingers to the elbow. link to a chart showing relationships between ancient Greek units of length

 pechus royal pechus